Nathalie Lemel: Bookbinder

-Nathalie Lemel was born in Brest (in the department of Finistère), in Brittany, where her parents, the Duvals, owned a café.
+Nathalie Lemel was born in Brest, in the Finistère department of Brittany, where her parents, the Duvals, owned a café.
 She was schooled until the age of twelve and then became a bookbinder.
 In 1845, she married Jérôme Lemel, another bookbinder.
 They had three children together.
 In 1849, the couple moved to Quimper where they opened a bookshop.
-Their business lasted until 1861, when the couple declared bankruptcy due to Jérôme's drinking problem, and Nathalie left him with their three children and went to Paris in order to find work.
+Their business lasted until 1861, when the couple declared bankruptcy due to Jérôme's drinking problem.
+Nathalie left him with their three children and went to Paris in order to find work.